SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Security/DataMiner_hardening_guide.md

 - TCP port **23** can be closed if the DataMiner Telnet feature is disabled.
 For more information, see [DataMiner.Telnet](xref:DataMiner_xml#dataminertelnet).

-- TCP port **80** can be closed if IIS is configured to require HTTPS connections.
+- TCP port **80** can be closed if IIS is configured to require HTTPS connections and if IIS is not configured to redirect HTTP to HTTPS.
 We highly recommended enabling HTTPS on your DataMiner System.
 Note that TCP port 443 needs to be open for HTTPS connections.
 For more information, see [Setting up https on a DMA](xref:Setting_up_HTTPS_on_a_DMA).

 - TCP port **9004** can always be closed from DataMiner 10.0.11 CU0 and 10.0.0 CU6 onwards.